 - What type of content do you want to focus on?

 - General Chinese for daily living

 - Academic Chinese prep course

 Part time classes are for students who have other responsibilities outside of class and can’t commit to an intensive class schedule.
 Part time classes can be in one on one format or small group classes.
-Part-time Small group classes will meet twice a week for three hours each time on Monday and Wednesday or Tuesday and Thursday from 8am-11am, or 1pm-4pm.
+Part-time Small group classes will meet twice a week for two hours each time based on student availability.
 One on one Part time classes will be scheduled based on the individual student’s schedule.